 Programme Change Notice

-The programme "The MET: Live in HD 2020 season – Philip Glass’s Akhnaten" to be held on 17 Mar 2020 has been postponed to 12 May 7pm.
-Ticket holders may attend the rescheduled screening with your intact printed tickets.
+The programme "The MET: Live in HD 2020 season – Philip Glass’s Akhnaten" to be held on 12 May 2020 has been cancelled.

-For other enquiries, please contact FAMA at firstname.lastname@example.org.
+For other ticketing assistance, please contact FAMA at firstname.lastname@example.org.

 The Metropolitan Opera of New York